The Blanket Fort Series Ch.1

 Keep watching YouTube to see if the next video is as good as the last one

 The pull isn't "I want this."
 It's "I might get something amazing this time."
-That's a fundamentally different neurological state, and it's one that's nearly impossible to exit voluntarily, especially with a developing prefrontal cortex that won't fully mature until the mid-twenties.
+That's a fundamentally different neurological state and one that's nearly impossible to exit voluntarily, especially with a developing prefrontal cortex that won't fully mature until the mid-twenties.